The Factors Most Important for Bringing Depth to Realistic Portrait Drawing

 What affects our drawing & painting are two important complementing things: learning the needed techniques and understanding the theory behind them.
-Same issues arise when we learn the techniques for portrait drawing but don’t focus on understanding the factors for bringing depth in them.
+The same issues arise when we learn the techniques for portrait drawing but don’t focus on understanding the factors for bringing depth to them.

-These are the factors which bring depth in portrait drawing
+These are the Factors which bring Depth to Portrait Drawing

 Being able to draw accurately from observation is precision.
-It is a crucial skill especially in the initial sketches, as it determines how credible the results will look like.
-This is why learning to draw is essential as it focuses on precision, brightness values, edges and transitions.
-Precision is a foremost factor that brings depth in realistic portrait drawing.
+It is a crucial skill especially in the initial sketches, as it determines how credible the results will look.
+This is why firstly everyone must learn to draw, because it is essential as it focuses on precision, brightness values, edges and transitions.
+Precision is a foremost factor that brings depth to realistic portrait drawing.

 Brightness value determines how dark or light any part of a painting is.
 With the help of this, it becomes possible to create a 3D illusion on a 2D surface, thus creating depth in a painting.